xkronusx/timeSince/index.md

-Time it took Augustus has gone to the store for cigs
+Time it took Augustus to go to the store for cigs
 <br>
 <br>
 It took him